VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 30**
+- Significant improvement of IDE related drivers
+- AHCI drivers are suspended in this update because I will completely rewrite them

 **Update 29**
 - Document editor can save files in ODT format
 - Added code for turning on and off PS/2 keyboard capslock LED